What Makes the Best Mouse Trap Bait? How to Catch a Mouse Fast

 Mice love pet food, plain and simple.
 Because of the high fat and protein content in most pet foods, mice find it to be an ideal feast that they can store in their nest.

 Want to test if mice are sharing your home?
-Drop a few kibbles in the bait tray of your trap, and inspect it regularly to see if it has caught any furry intruders.
+Drop a few kibbles in the bait tray of your spring loaded trap, snap trap, or glue trap and inspect it regularly to see if it has caught any furry intruders.

 If you want your experiment to be even more effective, use wet pet food.
 It’s one of the best mouse trap baits available aside from products that are specifically made for traps.
 Both dog and cat food that is wet and canned has an extremely strong odor that will draw the mice to the source.